- Why Spatial?

 - Developer District

 A ‘clash’ is the result of two elements in your design taking up the same space.
-In Building Information Modeling (BIM), Clash Detection is the technique of identifying if -- and where or how -- two parts of the building (e.g., plumbing, walls, etc) are interfering with one another.
+In Building Information Modeling (BIM), clash detection is the technique of identifying if, where, or how two parts of the building (e.g., plumbing, walls, etc.) interfere with one another.

 Read more about this topic: